youhanasheriff-mako/ai-voice-call/README.md

 - This is **not an official Google product**
 - Use in production environments at your own discretion
 - API usage may incur costs based on your Gemini API plan
-- Respect copyright and trademark rights when using this software

 For more information about Google's policies, visit [Google's Site Policies](https://developers.google.com/terms/site-policies).